AnthonySteele/RabbitMQ-.Net-demos/readme.txt

 You can start multiple senders - the server will handle messages from them all.
 You can start multiple servers - messages will be processed by them in a round-robin manner.

 Notes:
-- In this example, the sender sends one message, waits for the reply, then sends the next message. since this is a message queue, more complex arrangements are possible, where the sender sends multiple messages, and matches replies to outstanding requests as they arrive.
+- In this example, the sender sends one message, waits for the reply, then sends the next message. since this is a message queue, there is no need to wait.
+Using threads, the sender could sends multiple messages, and match replies to outstanding requests as they arrive.

 ==============
 Anthony Steele